Rumpunzel/rpg-thingy/playing-the-game/interacting-with-the-world.md

 ---
 layout: default
-title: Interacting with Traits
+title: Interacting with the World
-description: Stuff about interacting with traits
+description: Stuff about interacting with the world
 parent: Playing the Game
 nav_order: 0
 ---